Here's a question worth asking before you book another offsite: does your team actually remember the last one?

 Cell service drops out fast in Usal.
 The agenda has room to breathe.
 People walk instead of sit in rows.
 Somewhere around the second morning, conversations change.
 They get slower.
 Less performative.
 People say what they actually think instead of what sounds good in a meeting.

 That shift is the whole point.
 A team that feels calm thinks better.
 Ideas come easier when nobody's checking Slack under the table.
+Research on time spent in nature backs this up, linking it to lower stress and clearer thinking.

 The retreat runs two days, one night.
 Small group, ten people max, so nothing feels rushed or staged.